spass-2.0 – Secure Password Generator

 8b5f14a1eeaabe58c2878ab5416a9ebb

 Download the tarball spass-2.0.tar.bz2.
-The program depends on Boost‘s program_options (it was tested against version 1.37 and 1.42 and should work with other versions too).
+The program depends on Boost‘s program_options (it was tested against versions 1.37 and 1.42 and should work with other versions too).

 Statistical Tests for My Audio Based Random Number Generator

-In May I’ve written about a way to generate random number from audio noise.
-Basically it went like this:
+In May, I’ve written about a way to generate random numbers from audio noise.
+Basically, it went like this:

 2. Push the least significant bit to a buffer.